dimagoltsman/ha-custom-lovelace-cards/remote-control/README.md

 configuration is very easy. first, find your broadlink id for sending packets (can be found under HA services page), and then just configure the broadlink codes for each button.

-if you want to add your own remote template, you can do it in a new folder near the 'simple' remote and set remote_template to the name of your new folder.

-#you are also welcome to contribute new templates. you can add new buttons and remove buttons, just make sure their id matches the id you put in the yaml#

 ```
   - type: "custom:content-card-remote-control"